y0m0/CV/README.md

 Sys-Admin and Instructor for an open source based internet point,
 aiming to give access to technology to citizens that can't afford it

-**On site IT Technician, One Click** *Turin, 2007 - 2011*
+**Regional IT Field Techinician, One Click** *Turin, 2007 - 2011*
 On site support for several international companies like HP Italy, ENI, Wincor Nixdorf, etc.
-Hardware & software support and repair
+Hardware & software troubleshooting and repair across a wide variety of devices
 Installation, configuration and maintenance of networking solutions

 **Co-Founder, OneClick** *Turin, 2007*
 Hardware refurbishing E-Commerce in collaboration with the city electronic waste recycling sites